Directors

 Gladys Jepkogei is the M&E Specialist for GAIN with Partners In Health in Sierra Leone.
 Gladys has over seven years of professional experience working for international NGOs in research and implementation of monitoring and evaluation systems.
 Prior to joining PIH, Gladys served as a Monitoring, Evaluation, Accountability, and Learning (MEAL) Officer at Danish Refugee Council.
 Her tenure of two years was marked by the design, development, and management of databases, monitoring and evaluation frameworks, project indicators, and logical frameworks for donor-funded projects while ensuring data quality and efficient communication systems.
 She previously worked as a MEAL Coordinator for Village Enterprise, MEAL Officer II with Nuru International Kenya, Data Assistant with Beacon’s Consulting Group Limited and interned at National Council for Population and Development in Kenya.
 Gladys holds an MSc in epidemiology and biostatistics and a bachelor’s degree in applied statistics with computing.
 She has successfully executed baseline studies and evaluations in GBV, child protection, livelihoods, peace building, health, and education.
 She has a keen interest in quality data, inferential analysis, and reporting for timely feedback and evidence-based decision-making by stakeholders.

 Sitalire Kapira is the Maternal and Child Health Specialist for GAIN working with Partners In Health/Abwenzi Pa Za Umoyo in Neno district, Malawi.
 Sitalire is an experienced clinician responsible for optimizing maternal health through the training and mentoring of staff on maternal and child health initiatives.
 He also supports health programs that improves infrastructure, supply chain, systems, and clinical tools in Neno district.
-Sitalire holds a Bachelor of Science with honors in international obstetrics and leadership from Warwick University and a Master of Medical Science in global health delivery from Harvard University.
+Sitalire holds a Bachelor of Science in International Obstetrics and Leadership from Warwick University and a Master of Medical Science in Global Health Delivery from Harvard University.
 Kapira’s master’s thesis work focused on assessing barriers adolescent girls face when accessing contraceptive services in rural Malawi.
 The greatest passion of Sitalire is to develop and implement health programs like GAIN that lead to better health outcomes and to conduct research to bring evidence for decision making.

 Viola Karanja is the Senior Nursing Advisor for Partners In Health in Sierra Leone and a nurse-midwife with 30 years of experience.
 Viola holds a diploma in nursing and midwifery, a diploma in counselling psychology, a bachelor's degree in nursing, a master's in managerial psychology, and she is a Florence Nightingale Fellow.
 Viola has worked at various capacities and in different countries such as: Kenya, South Africa, South Sudan, Liberia, and currently in Sierra Leone.
 She has over 15 years of experience in leadership, 10 years experience as a cardiac nurse, and 3 years’ experience in midwifery.
 Viola’s passion is to mentor junior nurses into leadership as the future of nursing depends on nursing leadership.